neha-kay/Kiko-plus/_posts/2017-07-18-favorites.md

 * A podcast hosted by best-selling author Gretchen Rubin and TV writer and producer, Elizabeth Craft which discusses happiness, good habits, and human nature.

 [Happier in Hollywood](http://happierinhollywood.com/){:target="_blank"}
-* How to be happier, saner, more creative, more successsful, and more productive in a back-biting, superficial, chaotic, unpredictable, and fundamentally insane world.
+* How to be happier, saner, more creative, more successful, and more productive in a back-biting, superficial, chaotic, unpredictable, and fundamentally insane world.

 [Invisibilia](http://www.npr.org/podcasts/510307/invisibilia){:target="_blank"}
 * Invisibilia is about the invisible forces that control human behavior - ideas, beliefs, assumptions, and emotions.